jbock-java/jbock/README.md

   @Override
   public Integer apply(String s) {
-    // try-catch is not needed here: NumberFormatException is a RuntimeException Integer i = Integer.valueOf(s);
+    // exceptions are fine here, try-catch is not necessary Integer i = Integer.valueOf(s);
     if (i < 0) {
       // Perform additional validation by throwing any RuntimeException